-- Use Perspective Projection This option puts the connection into an architectural perspective view. - Rotate View This animates the connection view for graphical purposes. - View Mode This gives a normal rendered view versus a transparent type view. - Highlight on the Fly With this check-box if you scroll over the connection it will highlight the specific part of the connection you are scrolling over.
+- Use Perspective Projection This option puts the connection into an architectural perspective view.
+Pressing the "Del" key while in the Model View will toggle this option on/off. - Rotate View This animates the connection view for graphical purposes. - View Mode This gives a normal rendered view versus a transparent type view. - Highlight on the Fly With this check-box if you scroll over the connection it will highlight the specific part of the connection you are scrolling over.